ktd2054/Projects/SOC LAB/HOME_LAB/windows_log_monitoring.md

 ## Tools: VMWare, Windows 10, Kali linux, Sysmon, Event Viewer ...

-### Step 1: Preparing Windows as target by creating a user and enabling RDP
+### Step 1: Preparing Windows as target by creating a new user and enabling RDP

 - Why to create a new user and enable RDP?